spwhite1337/website/README.md

 ### Add SSL Certification

-SSL Certification is a free process from [Let's Encrypt](https://letsencrypt.org/) to enable transfer of data over HTTPS and removal of that annoying and embarrassing warning that chrome puts on sites without SSL certification.
+SSL Certification can be accomplished with a free process from [Let's Encrypt](https://letsencrypt.org/) to enable transfer of data over HTTPS and removal of that annoying and embarrassing warning that chrome puts on sites without SSL certification.

 First, generate an SSL certificate with Let's Encrypt / Certbot on a test site served over the domain [Reference](https://www.humankode.com/ssl/how-to-set-up-free-ssl-certificates-from-lets-encrypt-using-docker-and-nginx).